DinoChiesa/Apigee-GCP-Logging-Example/README.md

 # Stackdriver demo proxy

-This repo includes two distinct API Proxy bundles showing how to do logging from Apigee Edge to Google Stackdriver.
+This repo includes two distinct API Proxy bundles showing how to do logging from Apigee to Google Cloud Logging (nee Stackdriver).

 ## License